salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 20,000 Shares

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the business’s stock in a transaction on Wednesday, August 11th.
-The stock was sold at an average price of $242.08, for a total value of $4,841,600.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of salesforce.com stock in a transaction on Friday, August 13th.
+The shares were sold at an average price of $251.45, for a total value of $5,029,000.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.

 Marc Benioff also recently made the following trade(s):